 1. You're constantly on-edge and overwhelmed

 You have difficulty relaxing.
 It's difficult for you to calm your mind enough to get into a state of relaxation.
 You might find yourself constantly worrying or thinking about your to-do list, your future, relationships, etc.

 2. You're frequently snappy, irritable, and reactive

 You tend to overreact in certain situations.
 It becomes difficult for you to control the way you react or feel.
 You may be easily upset, frustrated, and angered by things.
 Your mood changes quickly (e.g., from sad to happy) without any reason.
-A minor thing can set off.

 3. You experience chronic pain and illness

 Life stressors such as chronic stress, trauma, adverse childhood experiences, and illness can lead to nervous system dysregulation.
 Chronic nervous system dysregulation can lead to any variety of chronic pain and illness.

 Suppose you've been to multiple doctors, specialists, chiropractors, physical therapists, and more that lead to only temporary relief and no long-term solutions.
 In that case, you could be experiencing nervous system dysregulation.

 You may also experience symptoms and pain flair-ups without any apparent cause or trigger.
 This is often a sign that your body has been experiencing high levels of sympathetic arousal for an extended time, leading to all sorts of physical problems over time.

 You may feel pain or illness for a long time, even when you make an effort to eat right and exercise.
 You may feel like your symptoms are never going away.
 It's not just physical, either; sometimes you have trouble sleeping well or concentrating on anything other than how bad the pain is in your head.